-A sustainable urban area is characterized by the preservation of a quality environment, use of renewable and efficient energy resources, the maintenance of a healthy population with access to health services, and the presence of economic vitality, social equity, and engaged citizenry.26 An integrated approach to environmental management, measures to counter sprawl, the establishment of linkages among community, ecology, and economy, and coordinated stakeholder interaction are necessary for achieving sustainability in cities.26,27
+A sustainable urban area is characterized by the preservation of a quality environment, efficient use of renewable energy resources, the maintenance of a healthy population with access to health services, and the presence of economic vitality, social equity, and engaged citizenry.30 An integrated approach to environmental management, measures to counter sprawl, the establishment of linkages among community, ecology, and economy, and coordinated stakeholder interaction are necessary for achieving sustainability in cities.30,31

-- As of June 2017, 1,060 mayors have signed on to the 2005 U.S. Mayors Climate Protection Agreement, committing to reduce global warming pollution levels to at least 7% below 1990 levels, to reduce dependence on fossil fuels, and to accelerate the development of clean, economical energy resources and fuel-efficient technologies.29,30
+- As of November 2019, 1,066 mayors have signed on to the 2005 U.S. Mayors Climate Protection Agreement, committing to reduce carbon emissions below 1990 levels, in line with the Kyoto Protocol.33

-- A Living Cities Report found that over 75% of the 40 largest U.S. cities surveyed have plans for reducing greenhouse gasses and most call for emissions reductions of 10-20% in the next 5-10 years.31 Many cities, including New York, Los Angeles, and Chicago, have created Climate Action Plans, demonstrating environmental leadership and commitment to reducing climate change.32
+- A National Oceanic and Atmospheric Administration report found that as of 2017, 455 U.S. cities surveyed had plans for reducing GHG emissions.34 Many cities, including New York, Los Angeles, and Chicago, have created Climate Action Plans, demonstrating environmental leadership and commitment to reducing climate change.35

-- The EPA offers many clean energy programs, information, training opportunities, grants, resources, and tools to assist local governments.33
+- The EPA offers many clean energy programs, information, training opportunities, grants, resources, and tools to assist local governments.

-- ICLEI (International Council for Local Environmental Initiatives), an international association of local governments and national and regional local government organizations, develops locally designed initiatives to achieve sustainability objectives.35
+- ICLEI (International Council for Local Environmental Initiatives), an international association of local governments and national, regional, and local government organizations, develops locally designed initiatives to achieve sustainability objectives.36

 - Smart Growth America is a coalition working to improve the planning and building of towns, cities, and metro areas.37

 - U.S. Census Bureau (2011) “Incorporated Places with 100,000 or More Inhabitants in 2010.”